X-DataInitiative/SCALPEL-Flattening/README_joins.md

 ### The DCIR Flattening

 This solution is the most straightforward.
 It consists in successive left outer joints on a main table on the same keys (fig 1.).
-It's very well adapted when each table to join has at most one line corresponding to each line of the main table.
+It's very well adapted when each line in the tables to be joined has at most one corresponding line in the main table.
 It suits to the construction of the DCIR database.

 <div style="text-align:center" title="fig. 1" ><img src="img/fig1.pdf"/></div>